OdeToCode/OdeToFood/README.md

 ### Clip 7 - Adding the OdeToFood.Core project

-You can use `dotnet` to create a class library.
+You can use `dotnet` to create the class library.
 Place this at the same folder level as the OdeToFood project.

 ```
 dotnet new classlib